Impaler343/ShaastraCTF2024/README.md

 Difficulty : 6 <br />
 Clue: There are Two Types of leTTers in This senTence <br />

+## Q11
+Q11:
+Name: Going low
+There is an assembly file which participants must download .
+Inside there is a line to give a particular number as input .
+And there is another target line , I.e if the code reaches the target line , the input number given is the solution.
+Op1 calculates (a+b)%256 , where a is n^n and b is n!
+Without any prime factors of 2.
+Op2 is a complex way to check if result of op1 is 1 .
+Can be solved mathematically.
+Ideal solution is to modify code to cycle through all possible inputs and find the answer on its own .
+Difficulty : 9
+Clue: Who knows what op1 does

 ## Q12
 Name: Cold & Hot